Lamb Biryani

 In a separate pan or pot, start layering the biryani.
 Begin with a layer of cooked rice, followed by a layer of cooked lamb, fried onions, and a sprinkle of saffron-infused milk.
 Repeat the layers, ending with a layer of rice on top.
 This layering technique ensures that the flavors of each component mingle together, resulting in a well-balanced and aromatic biryani.

-See also Indian Coconut Rice
+See also Indian Hyderabadi Biryani

 Cooking the biryani